-Lastly, before you move on to work with your data it is important to check the number of columns and variables that are present.
+Lastly, before you move on to work with your data it is important to check the number of rows and columns there are.
 This information is displayed at the top of the datasets panel.
 'Fictional Employees' has 100 rows and 14 columns.

 Still working inside of 'Fictional Employees' within the datasets panel of your personal team, inspect the type of each variable.
 Spot anything strange?
 Description is listed as a categorical variable.
 This is incorrect since the Description variable holds text values.

 Graphext has calculated that this variable is categorical because our dataset is relatively small and the employee descriptions do not contain much information.
 But descriptions aren't categorical, they are text values!
 We can change this.

 Select the variable type dropdown for the Description variable.
 From the menu list, click Text.
 Graphext will now consider values inside the Description column as text values rather than categorical values.
 The bar will now change to red but this is only because the text values in our Description column are short.
 Ensuring that a variable type correctly represents the type of values in that variable is important as the type of a variable controls the way that you can filter it inside of a project.

 When your inspecting a dataset with lots of variables, you want to keep things in a logical order.
 The most important variables should be on the far right of the dataset table so that you can see them!
 In 'Fictional Employees', the 'Performance level' variable is arguably the most important column but in our table its difficult to see it because it is the last column.